Daughters of Tehran: A Story of Friendship, Loss & Discovery

 Our lives are our novels.
 We are the authors and every day is a new page.
 Our memories are the photographs we capture and develop from the negatives.
 Our stories- yours, mine; it’s what we carry with us on this trip we call life.
 We owe it to ourselves to respect our stories and learn from them.
 While we may not always notice and appreciate it, there is always beauty around us.
 We’re surrounded by natural beauty of the mountains and oceans, magnetic sunrises and sunsets, and good people with good intentions.
 We owe it to ourselves to discover this connection.
 There’s certainly something indescribable when we make a connection with someone and the beautiful energy and vibration rooted deep inside their soul.

 And as if magically, we realize soul is more important than the physical, and love, faith and authentic relationships are not only a luxury but an absolute necessity.

 At the end of Shima’s journey, we three women discover we were actually on a pilgrimmage.
 A Pilgrimmage to the green heart of Iran.
 Our itinerary was to revisit the tastes and smells of our childhood.
-Instead, we traveled back in time only to discover the best time to be the present.
+Instead, we traveled back in time only to discover we made a pilgrimage into our souls and hearts and realized with divine grace that the best time to be in is the present.

 We realized our memories are our stories of the past….if we’re not careful, these stories can become fences, restricting us…imprisoning us.
 If we respect them and leave them in the past, they can offer us a serene sense of security and when we want to go further into our future, they won’t block our way.
 These stories we tell ourselves and call them memories shouldn’t shackle us but give us the space we crave for unlimited expression and growth.